furdog/async/README.md

 Well we can do that, but then function will block other code, which is not always desired.

 With async you could do that with minimum efforts.

+# Further notes
+The library not in its final state.
+The main point is to keep is as minimal as posible.